 Street crime is closely controlled by police and the municipality on the streets, but still to some level present (as in any metropolitan in the world).
-A special police station only for tourists and visitors has been opened to provide a better service.
+They have opened a special police station only for tourists and visitors to provide a better service.

-Miraflores combines traditional and trendy influences, one of the reasons for Miraflores special charm and flair.
+Miraflores combines traditional and trendy influences, one reason for Miraflores special charm and flair.
 Old houses coexist with modern multi-story buildings, hotels, casinos and banks.
-You find traditional cafes and restaurants next to modern European style establishments or fast food chains, cultural institutions next to discos and bars.
+You find traditional cafes and restaurants next to modern European style establishments or fast-food chains, cultural institutions next to discos and bars.